Luis de Carvajal y de la Cueva

 Luis de Carvajal (sometimes Luis de Carabajal y de la Cueva) (c.
-1537 – 13 February 1591) was governor of the Spanish province of Nuevo León in present-day Mexico, slave trader, and the first Spanish subject known to have entered Texas from Mexico across the lower Rio Grande.
+1537 – 13 February 1591) was governor of the Spanish province of Nuevo León in present-day Mexico, slave dealer, and the first Spanish subject known to have entered Texas from Mexico across the lower Rio Grande.

 He was a Portuguese-born, Spanish Crown officer, who in 1579 was awarded a large swath of territory in New Spain, known as Nuevo Reino de León.
-He was born in Mogadouro, Portugal, around 1537, but was raised in the Kingdom of León, Spain at the home of the Count of Benavente, a contemporary and friend of Philip II, who named Carvajal Governor of Nuevo Reino de León and granted him many privileges on the basis of previous services to the Spanish Crown.
+He was born in Mogadouro, Portugal, around 1537, but was raised in the Kingdom of León at the home of the Count of Benavente, a contemporary and friend of Philip II of Spain, who named Carvajal Governor of Nuevo Reino de León and granted him many privileges on the basis of previous services to the Spanish Crown.

 The territory granted to Carvajal included some portions in the south that had been settled by other Spaniards who refused to accept the terms of the grant and sued Carvajal before the highest court in New Spain.
-The suits were decided in favor of Carvajal, but Álvaro Manrique de Zúñiga, marqués de Villamanrique, viceroy of New Spain, ordered the arrest of Carvajal in 1588.
+The suits were decided in favor of Carvajal, but Álvaro Manrique de Zúñiga, 1st Marquess of Villamanrique, viceroy of New Spain, ordered the arrest of Carvajal in 1588.
 Carvajal was accused of enslaving large numbers of Indians, a major grievance of the indigenous population fueling the Chichimeca War.
 Carvajal was also accused of several other offenses by the Inquisition in Mexico City, but only the charge of concealing that his relatives secretly practiced Judaism was upheld.
 Sentenced to exile, he was sent back to the court's jail, where he died a year later.

 Background

 Carvajal was born circa 1537 in Mogadouro, Portugal, to Gaspar de Carvajal and Catalina de León, descendants of Jewish conversos (converts to Catholicism).

 When he was eight years old, his family took him to Benavente, in the Spanish Kingdom of León.
 There, he was placed, probably as a page, in the house of the Count of Benavente, where he learned the manners and language of a Spanish nobleman.
 He lived there until his maternal uncle, Duarte de León, a wealthy Portuguese contractor sent him to the Portuguese islands of Cape Verde.
 There Carvajal learned a variety of skills, including navigation, accounting, and probably some military skills.
 In 1560, D. Sebastian, king of Portugal, named him treasurer for the assets of the deceased.

-In 1564, Carvajal left Cape Verde and went to Seville, where he married Guiomar Nuñez or Nunes, later known as Guitar de Ribera (1545—1582), the oldest daughter of Miguel Nuñez or Nunes (died 1577), a Portuguese-born converso merchant stationed in Santo Domingo as an agent in the slave trade.
+In 1564, Carvajal left Cape Verde and went to Seville, where he married Guiomar Nuñez or Nunes, later known as Guitar de Ribera (1545–1582), the oldest daughter of Miguel Nuñez or Nunes (died 1577), a Portuguese-born converso merchant stationed in Santo Domingo as an agent in the slave trade.
 By the time Carvajal married, his father-in-law was involved in the transportation of wheat, a lucrative business in those days.
 He joined the business for about two years, but abandoned it because of his ambitious plans.